Top rated - Military Archives Photo's

 |

-President John F. Kennedy Dublin Airport1102 viewsPresident Kennedy accompanied by Captain Byrne and Colonel M. Hefferon, accredited A.D.C, during his inspection of the Guard of Honour drawn from the Eastern Command, Dublin Airport.
-Copy image held in the Private Collection of Lt Gen Sean McKeown.
+President John F. Kennedy Dublin Airport1125 viewsPresident John F. Kennedy, accompanied by Captain Byrne and Colonel M. Hefferon (A.D.C. to President Kennedy) concluding inspection of the Guard of Honour drawn from the Eastern Command, Dublin Airport (Courtesy of the Irish Times).
 (1 votes)

 |